echgo/echgo/README.md

 Now we create a notification to be sent to different channels.
 You can also enter only one channel.
 How these notification files are created later is up to you.
 With a bash script or from another program does not matter.

-Currently you can store the following channels in the file, if they are configured: **gotify, matrix, telegram, discord, trello, smtp & webhook**.
+Currently you can store the following channels in the file, if they are configured: **gotify, matrix, telegram, discord, trello, zendesk, smtp & webhook**.

 It does not matter what the TXT file is called, which is stored in the directory **/var/lib/echgo/notification** defined by us.
 The only important thing is that we currently only support .txt files.
 But there are more file types planned.